openfl/OpenFLDevelopersGuide/using-the-textfield-class/README.md

 }

-The img tag supports JPEG, GIF, PNG, and SWF files.
+The img tag supports JPEG, GIF, PNG, and projects.

 ## Scrolling text in a text field {#scrolling-text-in-a-text-field}